Vietnam.vn - Nền tảng quảng bá Việt Nam

 To that end, the two leaders decided to appoint senior representatives to facilitate the negotiations.
 This move demonstrates the commitment of both sides to strengthen trade relations and promote economic cooperation between the two countries.

-According to analysts, the BTA will impact many sectors, including goods and services.
+According to analysts, the BTA will impact many areas, including goods and services.
 By increasing market access and reducing barriers, the agreement will facilitate smoother trade flows and create new opportunities for businesses on both sides.

 India and the US aim to take bilateral trade to $500 billion by 2030.